-The function of a circle, as mentioned is to provide a sacred space for the witch or Wiccan to work.
+The function of a circle, as mentioned, is to provide a sacred space for the witch or Wiccan to work.
 However, it is more than that.
-It is protective; keeping unwanted energy at bay while the ritual proceeds.
+It is protective, keeping unwanted energy at bay while the ritual proceeds.
 It also concentrates the energy within, helping the witch to focus his or her attention and put as much power into the working as possible.

-It’s hard to describe the feeling and it is probably different for everyone, but there is really something special about performing this simple procedure.
+It’s hard to describe the feeling, and it is probably different for everyone, but there is really something special about performing this simple procedure.

 Do I Always Have to Cast a Circle for a Spell?

 No, indeed not.
-I rarely use one these days as my spells tend to be spur of the moment events.
+I rarely use one these days as my spells tend to be spur-of-the-moment events.
 I usually use sigil magick, which takes just a few minutes.
 Yet, it is lovely to set aside some time and create a wonderful sacred space by casting a circle.
 There’s something so beautiful and magical about it.
 Even if you are simply going to sit within and meditate for a little while.

 The Very Basic Magickal Circle

 Casting a circle can be as easy as pointing a finger to the ground and turning 360 degrees deosil (clockwise).
-You could say something like “I cast this circle for my protection.
-Keep negativity out, let only love come in.”
+You could say something like, “I cast this circle for my protection.
+Keep negativity out; let only love come in.”
 At the end of the ritual, the witch turns widdershins (anti-clockwise) and says simply, “The circle now fades away.”

 That could be thought of as ‘circle-lite’.
 It’s handy for quick spells and also for protection when out and about.
 Visualize it around you like a protective glass sphere, always with you.